-Michael Buble’s Son Noah, 3, Is Reportedly Free From Cancer
+Michael Buble’s Son Noah, Three, Is Reportedly Free From Cancer

 A photo posted by Michael Bublé (@michaelbuble) on

-‘Don’t use my name in the media with information and things that I haven’t said.
+“Don’t use my name in the media with information and things that I haven’t said.
 Noah is doing well and his parents will speak when they want to,” she tweeted.

 Michael Buble took to Facebook back in October to announce his son Noah’s liver cancer diagnosis right after doctors performed a liver biopsy on the boy at a clinic in Buenos Aires.

-“We are devastated by the recent diagnosis of cancer of our oldest son Noah who is currently receiving treatment in the United States.
+“We are devastated by the recent diagnosis of cancer of our oldest son Noah who is currently receiving treatment in the United States.”

-“We’ve always talked a lot about the importance of family and the love we have for our children.
+“We’ve always talked a lot about the importance of family and the love we have for our children.”

-“Luisana and I will devote all our time and attention to help Noah to get better, for now suspending our professional activities.
+“Luisana and I will devote all our time and attention to help Noah to get better, for now suspending our professional activities.”

-“During this difficult time, we ask you to pray for him and please respect our privacy.
+“During this difficult time, we ask you to pray for him and please respect our privacy.”

 “We have a long road ahead and we hope that with the support of our family, friends, fans around the world and our faith in God, we can win this battle.
 God willing.”